microsoft/hands-on-lab-azure-functions/docs/workshop.md

 # Lab 7 : Integrate the Azure Functions with APIM

 TODO: Show how easy it is to integrate the Azure Functions with APIM.
+Maybe use Azure Load Testing.

 ---